Breaking Changes Bad! API Versioning Good!

 Introducing v2 – Not Yet!

 Who knows how long v1 of the SparkPost API will continue to reign.
 It’s certainly outlived my own expectations.
 What will be the driving reason to release v2 of the API?
 I would love to hear your thoughts on this topic.
 If you have any questions about our API versioning or would like advice on how best to solve your own API versioning challenges please don’t hesitate to connect on Twitter.
 And if you like building awesome APIs you are in luck because we are always hiring.
-To learn more about how we built our API check out How SparkPost Built the Best Email API for Developers.
-You can also check out the SparkPost Academy for additional resources.
+If you have a chance, check out the SparkPost Academy for additional resources.

 VP Engineering and Cloud Operations